cytoscape/cytoscape.js/documentation/md/core/init.md

 **`wheelSensitivity`** : Changes the scroll wheel sensitivity when zooming.
 This is a multiplicative modifier.
 So, a value between 0 and 1 reduces the sensitivity (zooms slower), and a value greater than 1 increases the sensitivity (zooms faster).

-**`pixelRatio`** : Overrides the screen pixel ratio with a manually set value (`1` recommended, if set).
+**`pixelRatio`** : Overrides the screen pixel ratio with a manually set value (`1.0` or `0.666` recommended, if set).
 This can be used to increase performance on high density displays by reducing the effective area that needs to be rendered.
+If you want to use the hardware's actual pixel ratio at the expense of performance, you can set `pixelRatio: 'auto'`.

 **`initrender`** : A callback function that is called when Cytoscape.js has rendered its first frame.
 This is useful for grabbing screenshots etc after initialision, but in general you should use `ready` instead.